wrb06/FYP-VANETs/README.md

 ## Final Year Project - Loughborough University
 The impacts of caching on vehicle to vehicle (V2V) communication systems

-todo: description